palomachain/palomaswap-amm/contracts/pair_stable_bgrain/README.md

-# Astroport bLUNA Specific Stableswap Pair
+# Paloma bGRAIN Specific Stableswap Pair

 This pool is an extension to the vanilla stableswap implementation.
-It allows bLUNA-LUNA stableswap LPs to claim bLUNA rewards instead of leaving these rewards stuck in the pool contract.
+It allows bGRAIN-GRAIN stableswap LPs to claim bGRAIN rewards instead of leaving these rewards stuck in the pool contract.

 ---